MianSaadTahir/Phishing-Detector/README.md

 # Threat Guard

 **Threat Guard** is a cyber safety web app built using Python's Flask framework.
-It integrates real-time scanning of URLs, QR codea and files using the VirusTotal API, checks for compromised passwords via HaveIBeenPwned, blocks DDoS attempts through rate limiting, and stores phishing-related data securely using SQLite databases.
+It integrates real-time scanning of URLs, QR codes and files using the VirusTotal API, checks for compromised passwords via HaveIBeenPwned, blocks DDoS attempts through rate limiting, and stores users data and phishing-related data securely using SQLite databases.

 ## Table of Contents